Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon)

 where $Z_0 = \sqrt{\frac{L_{0k}}{C}}$ and we defined $\varphi_{zpf}=\sqrt{ \frac{\hbar Z_0}{2 }}$ and $q_{zpf}=\sqrt{\frac{\hbar}{2 Z_0}}$ as zero-point fluctuations of flux and charge respectively. \\

 The Hamiltonian of our weakly anharmonic oscillator (AHO) becomes

-where $\omega_r= \sqrt{\frac{1}{L_{0k}C}}$ and $\lambda = -\frac{\varphi_{zpf}^2}{\Phi_*^2}$.
+where $\omega_r= \sqrt{\frac{1}{L_{0k}C}}$ and $\lambda = -\frac{\varphi_{zpf}^2}{\Phi_*^2}$.\\

-Construction of a quantum computer implementing error correction will require at least thousands of physical qubits, a scale at which the physical size of the circuits residing at milliKelvin temperatures becomes a limitation.
-This is particularly true for qubits coupled to 3D microwave cavities, but also holds for 2D circuits.
-An interesting possibility is to scale the circuits to a much higher frequency.
-Millimeter-wave operation requires superconductors with relatively high $T_c$, which implies high gap frequency, $2\Delta/h$, beyond which photons break Cooper pairs.
-For example NbTiN with $T_c \approx 15$K \cite{NbTiNTc} has a gap frequency near 1.4~THz, much higher than that of aluminum (90 GHz), allowing for operation throughout the millimeter-wave band.
+Addressing individual states in a qubit requires a large relative anharmonicity, $\alpha = |E_{10} - E_{21}| / E_{10}$, where $E_{10}$ is the transition energy from the ground state to the first-excited state and $E_{21}$ is the transition energy from first-excited state to the second-excited state.
+Here, we derive this expression for the Kineticon qubit, and discuss the implications of this requirement.